nomeata/arbtt/README.md

 Some of my plans or ideas include:

- * A graphical viewer that allows you to expore the tags in an appealing, interactive way.
+ * A graphical viewer that allows you to explore the tags in an appealing, interactive way.
 Possibly based on the Charts haskell library.
  * Looking forward and backwards in time when writing rules.
 (Information is already passed to the categorizing function, but not exposed to the